SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 ### Bluetooth
 * The Native Atheros BT will work out-of-the Box, But you can't turn off the BT becouse Power Management is not supported;
-    * To Fix this, you'll have to get a MacOS compatible wifi+BT card becouse the default one is combo card.
-The best choice will be BCM94352HMB which has WiFi+BT.
+    * To Fix this, you'll have to get a MacOS compatible wifi+BT card.
+The best choice will be BCM94352Z which has WiFi+BT.

 ### Ethernet
-* The Ethernet is `8411B`, and you'll need RealtekRTL8111.kext to enable Ethernet.
+* The Ethernet is `8411B`, and you'll need RealtekRTL8111.kext to Enable Gigabit Ethernet.

 ### Graphics
 * The iGPU is `Intel UHD Graphics 620`, and its enabled using `Ig-Platform-id=0x191E0000`